 opportunities to see historic places of worship.

-leading body for promoting best practice in welcoming visitors to
+promoting best practice in welcoming visitors to places of

-places of worship and developing the tourism potential and
+worship and developing the tourism potential and visitor

 While for cathedrals, this central